weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 When creating a data object, you can configure Weaviate to generate a vector with a vectorizer module, or you can provide the vector yourself.
 We sometimes refer to this as a "custom" vector.

-You can provide a custom vector during object creation for either when:
+You can provide a custom vector during object creation either when:
 - you are not using a vectorizer for that class, or
 - you are using a vectorizer, but you wish to bypass it during the object creation stage.

 You can create a data object with a custom vector as follows:
 1. Set the `"vectorizer"` in the relevant class in the [data schema](../../configuration/schema-configuration.md#vectorizer).
     - If you are not using a vectorizer at all, configure the class accordingly.
 To do this, you can: